kippesikgithub/espresense/README.md

 - scroll to the bluetooth sensors section (image 2)
 - Switch on the BLE Transmitter sensor
 - copy your UUID, you can use those for the recognition of the devices by adding IBeacon: in front of the UUID. (image 4, number 3)
-- put measured reception somewhere between -80 and -85 (my best practices for android phones) (image 4, number 1)
+- put measured power/reception somewhere between -80 and -85 (my best practices for android phones) (image 4, number 1)
 - transmitting power from 'very low' to 'low' (image 4, number 2)

 ![image](https://github.com/kippesikgithub/espresense/assets/100353268/60a4b6cc-d3e6-46a4-90b8-05ef0eebd5cd)